techdev-solutions/jaxenter-showcase/README.md

 jaxenter.com Spring example
 ===========================

 This is the third step showing how to set up a base Spring Boot application.
-It adds security to the first step.
+This steps adds security to POST, PUT and DELETE requests.

 Build and run
 -------------